erizov/Professor/semester_2/lecture_07_creational_patterns/abstract_factory/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this algorithm to tackle real-world problems
 6. Recognize when this pattern is appropriate in system design

 ### Short Description

 A creational design pattern that provides an interface for creating objects without specifying their exact classes.
-Solves problems like object creation complexity, dependency management, and runtime object selection.
-Example: Creating different payment processors (CreditCard, PayPal) based on user selection without exposing implementation details.
-Works by delegating object instantiation to factory methods that return appropriate concrete implementations.
+Addresses object creation complexity, dependency management, and runtime object selection.
+Example: Creating different payment processors (CreditCard, PayPal) based on user selection without exposing deployment details.
+Operates by delegating object instantiation to factory methods that return appropriate concrete implementations.

 **Key Characteristics:**
 - **Time Complexity**: Varies